Israel to pull some troops from Gaza as war enters new phase | Law-Order

 The Israeli military announced on Saturday it was sending some reservists home as part of what top commander Lieutenant-General Herzi Halevi has deemed a "reconfiguration" of forces.
 "From the first moments of this war, we said it would take long," Halevi told troops on Tuesday.
 "Will we ultimately be able to say there are no more foes around the State of Israel?
 I think that is overly ambitious.
 But we will deliver a different security situation - safe and, as much as possible, stable too."

 Israel has listed 174 soldiers - many of them reservists - as killed in Gaza fighting and nine on the Lebanese border.
-(Writing by Dan Williams, Editing by Louise Heavens)
+(Writing by Dan Williams; editing by Louise Heavens and Jason Neely)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)